durden/defensive_coding/asserts.md

 --------------------------------------------------

-# Invalid parameters
+# Debug info when it counts

-- Write good messages
+- Good messages include parameters and local state
+- Invalid assumptions about environment
 - Avoid unreproducible bugs

+## More information leads to:

 - New use cases
-- Invalid assumptions about environment
 - Documentation oversights

 --------------------------------------------------

 # Assert downsides

-- Debug mode
+- Only available in debug mode
-- Increased noise
+- Increased code noise
+- No dynamic control

+# Presenter Notes

+- Use -O to run in optimized mode, turns off asserts for performance
+- Default is debug on
+- Docs say it's clear to use for debug, not production
+- Can't control asserts dynamically, can't assign to __debug__

 --------------------------------------------------

 # Avoid this
+.fx: small

     !python
     def normalize_ranges(button_state):